-The late Juanita Salazar Lowe shared her passion for painting with her students, and exhibited locally as well as in galleries in San Diego and North Carolina.
+Our gallery at IVC is named after the late Juanita Salazar Lowe, who shared her passion for painting with her students, and exhibited locally as well as in galleries in San Diego and North Carolina.

 A new gallery, built on the site of the old one, was named after Mrs. Lowe upon its grand opening in June 2011.

-The J. Lowe Gallery has been serving students and the community, offering easy access to quality fine art, ever since.
+The Juanita Salazar Lowe Gallery has been serving students and the community, offering easy access to quality fine art, ever since.

 Copyright © 2011 Imperial Valley College.
 All Rights Reserved